clubside/clubside-web-components/README.md

 #### Methods

 * `.toggle()` can be used to simulate user interactivity with the component.
-Calling `element.toggle()` is the same as sending a `click` event which will be ignored if the componet currently has the `disabled` attribute set.
+Calling `element.toggle()` is the same as sending a `click` event which will be ignored if the component currently has the `disabled` attribute set.
 Using `element.setAttribute(state)` is the only way to change the state regardless of `disabled`.

 #### Keyboard Support